 - Infrastructure—a hybrid infrastructure allows a company to maintain their legacy on premise servers, while integrating with a public cloud in a way that is not disruptive to daily operations.
 This can be done by progressively integrating with a public cloud, while running the most critical operations from the private cloud.

-- More expensive—while a hybrid solution is cheaper than depending solely on a private cloud, it is more expensive than using a public cloud exclusively.
-For companies with limited IT resources, it may not be viable to build and maintain a private cloud, as this requires cloud architects to build the infrastructure and IT staff to manage it.
-Problems may also arise as local IT staff is responsible for accommodating the private cloud to any changes made in the public cloud.
+- More resources needed—while a hybrid solution is cheaper than depending solely on a private cloud, it is more resource intensive than using a public cloud exclusively.
+For small companies with limited IT resources, it may not be viable to build and maintain a private cloud, as this requires cloud architects to build the infrastructure and IT staff to manage it.
+However, smaller companies can hire managed services providers to utilize their infrastructure instead of building it themselves.

 - Less control—a company sacrifices some control when using a hybrid cloud.
 For operations to run smoothly, hybrid clouds require strong integration between the public and private environments.
 This means that the private infrastructure needs to be adapted to possible changes in the public cloud, over which you do not have any control.

 When is a Hybrid Cloud the Right Solution?